Edmonton (provincial electoral district): 1948

-The 1948 Hare quota was 7692.
-Manning got it in first count.
-His surplus votes probably helped elect other two SC candidates.
+The quota was 7692, one sixth of the 46,150 total valid votes.
+Manning got it in first count, with 14,000 votes to spare.
+His surplus votes helped elect two other SC candidates, Heard and Adams, at the end.

 Prowse also got quota but no other Liberal got in on his shirt-tails.

-Elmer Roper too exceeded quota.
+CCF's Elmer Roper too exceeded quota, near to the end.
 His surplus was not distributed, perhaps because by then the count was at an end with only two candidates left standing to fill two remaining seats.
 Two SC-ers, Heard and Clayton, took these without achieving quota.

-Result was roughly proportional to the three parties that ran in this contest.
+Result was roughly proportional to the first preference vote shares of the three parties that ran in this contest.
 (The Conservatives stayed out, supporting Page, an opponent of the SC government, running for the Independent Citizens' Association.)

 Premier Manning alone took almost half the votes in the first count, and his party took more than half the seats.
-The CCF took one sixth of the votes and one-fifth of the seats.
+The CCF took one sixth of the first preference votes and one-fifth of the seats.
 The Liberals took about one-fifth the votes and one-fifth of the seats.
-Only about one-tenth of the votes were wasted - this included Page.
+Only about one-tenth of the votes were wasted — this included Page.

 On a candidate basis, two of the top five in the first count were not elected.
 Page was not popular with enough second preferences, while Liberal Lazarowich also did not have holding power.
+(SC-ers Heard and Clayton replaced them in the top five to take seats.)

-1952 general election
+1952

+This election, like the previous six, was held under Hare Single Transferable Voting STV-PR system.